 You can see the complete list of today’s Zacks #1 Rank stocks here.

-Pioneer Natural Resources Company (PXD): Pioneer Natural Resources, another premier Permian producer, carries a Zacks Rank #3 and has an attractive expected earnings growth of 33.1% for this year.
+Pioneer Natural Resources Company (PXD): Pioneer Natural Resources is an independent oil and gas explorer with producing properties mainly in the Permian Basin.
+The Irving, TX-based company has an expected earnings growth of 15.3% for this year.

 Price and Consensus: PXD